Spay & Neuter Help

 - You may call the Humane Society office at 736-9417 and supply the necessary information over the phone.

-- Pick up a request form at one of the Humane Society Thrift Stores/Adoption Centers, or at the Humane Society Office (see sidebar for hours and locations).
+- Request forms are also available at the Humane Society Thrift Stores/Adoption Centers, or at the Humane Society Office (see sidebar for hours and locations).

 Why Spay or Neuter Your Pet?